Varieties of Chinese: Classification

 Dialectologist Jerry Norman estimated that there are hundreds of mutually unintelligible varieties of Chinese.
 These varieties form a dialect continuum, in which differences in speech generally become more pronounced as distances increase, although there are also some sharp boundaries.

 However, the rate of change in mutual intelligibility varies immensely depending on region.
 For example, the varieties of Mandarin spoken in all three northeastern Chinese provinces are mutually intelligible, but in the province of Fujian, where Min varieties predominate, the speech of neighbouring counties or even villages may be mutually unintelligible.

 Dialect groups

 Classifications of Chinese varieties in the late 19th century and early 20th century were based on impressionistic criteria.
 They often followed river systems, which were historically the main routes of migration and communication in southern China.
-The first scientific classifications, based primarily on the evolution of Middle Chinese voiced initials, were produced by Wang Li in 1936 and Li Fang-Kuei in 1937, with minor modifications by other linguists since.
+The first scientific classifications, based primarily on correspondences with Middle Chinese voiced initials, were produced by Wang Li in 1936 and Li Fang-Kuei in 1937, with minor modifications by other linguists since.
 The conventionally accepted set of seven dialect groups first appeared in the second edition (1980) of Yuan Jiahua's dialectology handbook: